 Most colleges allow students to choose from long lists of courses for each general education requirement.
 Options typically include 101 courses and upper-level classes open to both undergraduates and graduate students.

 - First-Year Orientation

 - Diversity and Inclusion

-However, the many general education courses to choose from can hinder students' progress through college.
-Taking advanced gen ed courses that negatively impact a student's grades is undesirable, but so is chasing easy A's.
+That said, the many general education courses to choose from can hinder students' progress through college.
+Taking advanced gen ed classes that negatively impact a student's grades is undesirable, but so is chasing easy A's.

-To offset the time burden of gen ed requirements, many students — sometimes at the advice of their counselors — opt for the easiest gen ed options.
-A better tactic, though, would be to treat gen ed requirements the same way that students treat minors: as opportunities to explore other interests, whether they counterbalance or complement a student's main course of study.
+To offset the time burden of gen ed requirements, many students — sometimes on the advice of their academic advisors — opt for the easiest gen ed options.
+A better tactic, though, would be to treat general education requirements the same way students treat minors: as opportunities to explore other interests, whether they counterbalance or complement a student's main course of study.

 The Case for Gen Ed

 A broad, college-level encounter with math, science, communication, writing, and other key disciplines develops critical soft skills, such as analysis and creative problem-solving.
 It's these types of skills that employers want to see the most in college grads.